Despite what anyone says to the contrary, cash-back credit cards really do let you earn “something for nothing.”

-Some cash back cards like the Discover it® card also offer purchase protection on eligible items.
-With this coverage, Discover will repair or replace damage or stolen items (up to $500) if the event takes place within 90 days of your purchase.
+Some cashback cards like the Discover it® card also offer purchase protection on eligible items.
+With this coverage, Discover will repair or replace damaged or stolen items (up to $500) if the event takes place within 90 days of your purchase.

 Having purchase protection can be huge if you buy a new cell phone and it breaks right away, or if your brand new laptop has an issue and the store won’t take it back.
 Once again, you need to keep your receipt to take advantage of this benefit.

 Almost all cashback cards, including the Chase Freedom Unlimited℠ Card, offer zero fraud liability.
 What this means is, that you won’t be on the hook for fraudulent purchases if a thief steals your card or card number and makes any type of charge.